 Please feel free to use my photos anyway you want.
 I believe in sharing.
 No special request is needed.

 PLEASE include the name, cemetery and FAG number.
 Since the majority of my contributions are complete strangers to me, it is hard to respond properly without this info.

 The EDIT button is a fantastic tool.

 Feel free to ask for transfers within reasonable relationships.
 Except for my own family I have no special attachment to the 1000's of photos I have taken.
 I think the comedian Rodney Dangerfield said "Take them, PLEASE, they're mine!"

-2017 I have started being more cautious about some transfers as too many "friends and neighbors" were contacting me and then I get a response from a new contributor who is family.
+2017: I have started being more cautious about some transfers as too many "friends and neighbors" were contacting me and then I get a response from a new contributor who is family.
 I hate to discourage family from doing FAG because their feelings were hurt by a non relative who took over their family links.
+FAG rules say immediate family.
+Cousins (removed and in-laws of), grandparents, aunts and uncles, etc. past 3-4 generations should not be considered "Immediate Family".
 Also do not make transfers to me that I do not request.
 Placing an EDIT is NOT a request for a TRANSFER.

 Recently, I made an observation--Delete and Deliver both begin with "de" which explains why when I am tired I may hit the wrong one so if I don't respond or make an edit try again.
 I also noted that other words begin with "de" like dementia, demented, delusional and delirium, which explains the rest of me.